mxento/dataEng_dadjokes_dag/README.md

 Simple Airflow Dag to slack me dag jokes every hour

+Step 0. this code assumes you know how to setup Airflow already and create a Slack Webhook.

-Step 1. copy dajokes.txt and dadjokes_dag.py into your airflow dags folder
+Step 1. copy dajokes.txt and dadjokes_dag.py into your airflow instance's dags folder

 Step 2. create a variable in airlfow for your slack_webhook and enter variable name in YOUR_SLACK_WEBHOOK_HERE